 - Empathy sniffs out when you shade the truth in hopes of one more sale.

 - Empathy picks up on any trace of foul play you’re tempted to use to you ‘get ahead’.

-Genuine empathy is a long marketing play.
+Genuine empathy is a long marketing plan play.
 It’s not a quick fix tactic.
 Customers are understandably skeptical.
 But I promise you this…

 Beauty With a Capital “B”

-Second, empathy gives your marketing Beauty.
+Second, empathy gives your marketing plan Beauty.
 Yes, Beauty with a capital “B”.
 And guys (literally), don’t confuse this with ‘pretty’ or ‘cutesy’.
 Otherwise, you’ll dismiss this point and miss out on the power of empathy.
 I’m talking about the virtue of Beauty.
 Not a trivial ‘outward attractive appearance’.